 The Vegas story is similar to the Nashville story: a non-traditional hockey market in a party city, fills its barn with enthusiastic local fans thanks to a great show, fabulous location and on-ice success.
 The difference is Nashville had to build that over time.
 Vegas came out of the gate right away and instantly became part of the city fabric.

-The Golden Knights were the first pro team to call Sin City home; they made use of their first mover advantage and made a tight connection in this transient town in very short order.
+The Golden Knights were the first pro team to call Sin City home; they used their “first mover advantage” and made a tight connection in this transient town in very short order.
 After the awful 2017 shooting tragedy, the team helped heal city residents with its community outreach and immediate on-ice success.
-Going all the way to the Cup Final in Year One, a strong bond between city and team was immediately created.
+They went all the way to the Cup Final in Year One and created a strong bond between city and team.
 The real test will come in leaner years once the novelty has worn off, but the Knights have positioned themselves for long-term success and are enjoying amazing fan support.

-The arena is located just behind the New York New York casino hotel on the Vegas Strip, and vies with Nashville for the best located venue in the NHL.
-For visitors, a Knights game can be the nightcap to a great day in Vegas, or the start of an all-night bender depending on your approach to life.
+The arena is located just behind the New York New York casino hotel on the Vegas Strip.
+It vies with Nashville for the best-located venue in the NHL.
+Depending on how you approach life, a Knights game can be the nightcap to a great day in Vegas, or the start of an all-night bender.
 Obviously, finding a place to pre-game or post-game is not an issue.

 The pregame ceremonies are by far the most spectacular in hockey, and perhaps in all of sport.
 In a live-action show, a black-caped evil figure waving the banner of the opponent is vanquished by The Golden Knight after the latter pulls a sword out of the stone at center ice.
 All this is accompanied by great on-ice projections, creative uses of the videoboard and a live drum line.
 It’s a high-production, cheesy Vegas show that does an amazing job of whipping the crowd into a frenzy before puck drop.
-And the atmosphere and energy remains in the building throughout the game, even on an early-season weeknight game is brimming with energy.
+And the charged atmosphere remains in the building throughout the game.
+An early-season weeknight game is brimming with energy.
 A weekend tilt in a meaningful game is deafeningly loud.

-Vegas is a place that probably shouldn’t exist yet succeeds against all odds and never ceases to amaze.
+Vegas is a place that probably shouldn’t exist yet succeeds and never ceases to amaze.
 The same could be said for its hockey team.
-A trip to T-Mobile Arena is a sensory blast and to my surprise and delight, one of the very best experiences in the NHL.
+A trip to T-Mobile Arena is a sensory blast and to my surprise and delight, the very best experience in the NHL.
 If you needed another reason to make a quick jaunt to Sin City, how about coming to see the best arena in the NHL?